tbrittain/spotify-netviz/README.md

 Eventually I would like to add some more functionality to further releases including:
 * More output formats for additional network visualization software if they do not support the current Edge and Node format (as this has only been tested with Gephi)
 * Finishing Time Interval data for dynamic graphs (for observing music taste over time)
+* Adjusting the algorithm for associating songs with artists.
+Currently does so through song &rarr; album &rarr; artist, but this does not take into account songs with 2+ artists

 ## License
 [MIT]